James Douglas of Spott: The feud over the lands of Spott

 He married Anna Hume, daughter of George Hume of Spott and Jean Hamilton in 1577.
-The lands and house of Spott are in East Lothian.
+The lands and tower-house of Spott are in East Lothian.
 The old Laird of Spott, George Hume, was shot through the head with a pistol by passing horsemen in September 1591.
 The horsemen were said to be Humes of Ayton, apparently enraged by the king's favour to the Sir George Home son of the laird of Manderston.
 One report described Sir George Home as one of the king's "new upstart made courtiers".
 He was convinced that James Douglas had ordered the killing.

 David Hume of Godscroft explained the background of this feud.
 He wrote that Alexander Hume of Manderston was married to the old laird's sister Jean, and the courtier Sir George Home, later Earl of Dunbar, was the nephew of the murdered laird.
 The old laird of Spott had been fond of Sir George Home and he might have married his heiress Anna Hume.
 This marriage plan was spoiled by an argument with John Cockburn son of the Laird of Ormiston about some lands and crops.
 Cockburn married Sir George Home's sister Janet and the old laird of Spott came to the wedding in July 1574 to complain.
 He was not satisfied with the Laird of Manderston's answer and resolved not to have his daughter marry Sir George Home, and went to Regent Morton and arranged the marriage with his son James Douglas.
 The Manderston family were disappointed and held a grudge.

 Francis Stewart, 5th Earl of Bothwell also had a history with the Homes of Manderston, and had threatened to punch David Home, a brother of Sir George Home, at Linlithgow in November 1583.